Handwriting recognition

 Handwriting recognition (HWR), also known as handwritten text recognition (HTR), is the ability of a computer to receive and interpret intelligible handwritten input from sources such as paper documents, photographs, touch-screens and other devices.
 The image of the written text may be sensed "off line" from a piece of paper by optical scanning (optical character recognition) or intelligent word recognition.
 Alternatively, the movements of the pen tip may be sensed "on line", for example by a pen-based computer screen surface, a generally easier task as there are more clues available.
-A handwriting recognition system handles formatting, performs correct segmentation into characters, and finds the most plausible words.
+A handwriting recognition system handles formatting, performs correct segmentation into characters, and finds the most possible words.

 Offline recognition

 Offline handwriting recognition involves the automatic conversion of text in an image into letter codes that are usable within computer and text-processing applications.
 The data obtained by this form is regarded as a static representation of handwriting.
 Offline handwriting recognition is comparatively difficult, as different people have different handwriting styles.
 And, as of today, OCR engines are primarily focused on machine printed text and ICR for hand "printed" (written in capital letters) text.